-Living in the US can be very expensive, especially if you are a student, in between jobs, waiting for your work permit, working a job that barely pays the rent or a tourist on a budget.
-But if you employ a little ingenuity, swallow your pride, and accept the fact that sometimes “free comes at a price”, here are tried-and-tested tips to enjoy life in the US by stretching your dollar to its optimal spending power.
+Living in the US can be expensive, especially if you are a student, in between jobs, waiting for your work permit, working a minimum wage job or a tourist on a budget.
+But if you employ a little ingenuity, swallow your pride, and accept the fact that sometimes “free comes at a price”, here are a few tried-and-tested tips to enjoy life in the US by stretching your dollar to its optimal spending power.

 1. Watch movies or read books and magazines for free